Visit New York in 5 days

 Children under 5 years old have free access to the platform.

-There are also other tickets available: premium “no-queue” tickets, "combo" tickets combining this visit with other sites in the vicinity, such Ground Zero, 9/11 Museum, the memorial,...
+There are also other tickets available: premium “no-queue” tickets, "combo" tickets combining this visit with other sites in the vicinity, such as Ground Zero, the 9/11 Museum, the memorial...
 Ideal if you want to discover the different monuments around this iconic place in the country and the world.

-Also worth seeing is the Oculus station, which is located at the foot of the tower.
-Its hall is just incredible!
+Also worth seeing is the Oculus train station, which is located at the foot of the tower.
+Its hall is just incredible! ✨

 There's an extra activity you can do – if you can afford it of course: a helicopter flight over New York!
 It's not cheap, but it will give you an unforgettable memory of your stay.